Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 <p class="caption">(\#fig:fig9-1)Tracking in the research project life cycle</p>
 </div>

+During your project, you will want to be able to answer both progress and summary questions about your recruitment and data collection activities.

+1. How many participants consented to be in our study?
+How many have we lost during our study and why?
+2. How much progress have we made in this cycle of data collection?
+How much data do we have left to collect?
+3. How many forms did we collect each cycle and why are we missing data for some forms?

+Questions like these will arise many times throughout your study for both your own project coordination purposes, as well as for external progress reporting and publication purposes.
+Yet, how will you answer these questions?
+Will you dig through papers, search through emails, and download in progress data, each time you need to answer a question about the status of your project activities?
+A better solution is to track all project activities in a participant tracking database.

 A participant tracking database is an essential component of both project management and data management.
 This database contains all study participants, their relevant study information, as well as tracking information about their completion of project milestones.
 This database has two underlying purposes.

 1. To serve as a roster of study participants as well as a "master key" [@pacific_university_oregon_data_2014] that houses both identifying participant information as well as assigned unique study identifiers.
-2. To aid in project coordination, tracking the movement of participants as well as completion of study events throughout a project.
+2. To aid in project coordination and reporting, tracking the movement of participants as well as completion of study events throughout a project.

 This database is considered your single source of truth concerning everything that happened throughout the duration of your study.
-Any time a participant consents to participate, drops from the study, changes their name, completes a data collection measure, is provided a payment, or moves locations, a project coordinator, or other designated staff member updates the information in this one location.
-Tracking this administrative information in this one database, rather than across disparate spreadsheets and emails, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.
+Any time a participant consents to participate, drops from the study, changes their name, completes a data collection measure, is provided a payment, or moves locations, a project coordinator, or other designated team member, updates the information in this one location.
+Tracking this administrative information in this one database, rather than across disparate spreadsheets, emails and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.

 ## Benefits